techiediaries/techiediaries/_posts/2020/ionic/2019-06-22-ionic-storage-tutorial-example.md

 layout: post
 title: "Ionic 4 Storage Tutorial and Example"
 image: "images/content/ionic.jpg"
-excerpt: "This tutorial will cover how to use Ionic 4/Angular local/native storage to easily store and persist key-value pairs and JSON objects.
+excerpt: "This tutorial will cover how to use Ionic 5/Angular local/native storage to easily store and persist key-value pairs and JSON objects.
 Ionic Storage abstracts all the available mechansims for data storage such as native Cordova SQLite and browser storage APIs like IndexedDB, WebSQL or localStorage."
+date: 2020-02-13
 tags : [ ionic]
 ---

-This tutorial will cover how to use Ionic 4/Angular local/native storage to easily store and persist key-value pairs and JSON objects.
+This tutorial will cover how to use Ionic 5/Angular local/native storage to easily store and persist key-value pairs and JSON objects.
 Ionic Storage abstracts all available mechansims for data storage such as native Cordova SQLite and browser storage APIs like IndexedDB, WebSQL or localStorage.

 The most convenient way will be automatically chosen depending on your use case or the underlying platform, for example for native apps running on mobile devices SQLite will be used for storage but for Progressive Web Apps running on the browser platform, where there is no native storage, either localStorage or IndexedDB will be used.